 This is my new normal, and it’s happening all across our great country, from shore to shore as we fathers and father figures sign up, show up and become involved.

-Pretty amazing stuff.
 Now, here’s a brief comment from a dad who volunteers regularly at his child’s school in Ohio:

 Being a WatchDOG has changed me completely—as a man, as a husband, and as a dad.
 I have much more patience with my own son now as well as other children, and I better understand his academic struggles.
 I also go home every day [after volunteering at the school] in a good mood.

-But I’ll also admit that there’s a bigger truth behind this.
+And there’s a bigger truth behind this.
 When we dads get a taste of how much we can make a difference—how much children thrive on our presence and involvement—it can have a motivating, challenging, sometimes even life-changing effect on us.

 Maybe you’re reluctant to dive into something with your child—like Mike was at first.
 Maybe you’re a new dad who’s still adjusting to the idea of having kids and how to be a good dad.
 Or a dad who’s settled into a routine with your kids, and it’s all fine, but nothing outstanding for you or for them.

-I would challenge you to try something new with your kids.
+Try something new with your kids.
 WATCH D.O.G.S. is a great option.
 One dad we know—a single, long-distance dad—found a deeper relationship with his daughter when he just happened to be with her to soothe her after an accident at a hotel swimming pool.
 He called that moment, “The Hug that Changed My Life.”